The Fishyscapes Benchmark: Measuring Blind Spots in Semantic Segmentation: Related Work

-Bevandic \etal~\cite{Bevandic2018-ba} experiment with \ac{ood} objects for semantic segmentation by overlaying objects on Cityscapes images in a manner similar to ours.
+Bevandic et al.~\cite{Bevandic2019-qp} experiment with \ac{ood} objects for semantic segmentation by overlaying objects on Cityscapes images in a manner similar to ours.
 They however assume the availability of a large \ac{ood} dataset, which is not realistic in an open-world context, and thus mostly evaluate supervised methods.
 In contrast, we assess a wide range of methods that do not require \ac{ood} data.
 Mukhoti \& Gal~\cite{Mukhoti2018-af} introduce a new metric for uncertainty evaluation and are the first to quantitatively assess misclassification for segmentation.
 Yet they only compare few methods on normal \ac{id} data.
+The MVTec benchmark~\cite{Bergmann2019-ho} compares a range of anomaly segmentation methods on images of single objects to find industrial production anomalies.
+It mostly compare methods that focus on low-power computing.
+Following our work, the CAOS benchmark~\cite{Hendrycks2019-jc} also compares anomaly segmentation methods in simulated and real-world driving scenes.
+While their results confirm our finding that most established methods scale poorly to semantic segmentation, their methodology lacks open-world testing, which we argue later is important for true anomaly detection.